Conn Speaker Pipes

 Again, these are treble and midrange units where the sound never gets out of the wooden base -- it all emerges at the tops of the pipes pointed at the ceiling (in the case of the model 146, a small portion of the sound also emerges about a quarter of the way up the pipes at the cosmetic notches).

-If the user knows how to take them apart, clean them, reassemble them, hook them up, test them, adjust amplifiers according, and give them a fair hearing, the satisfaction they are certain to bring is not fake -- it's reality.
+If the user knows how to take them apart, clean them, reassemble them, hook them up, test them, adjust amplifiers accordingly, and give them a fair hearing, the satisfaction they are certain to bring is not fake.

 Share this page